 DR. LYNCH-WALSH: Well, yes, and even more basic.
-Because this list starts in 2016, if I'm reading this, these are the only schools, the interpretation is that the only schools that have been audited for internal funds are on these two pages.
-That is either true or not true.
-And if more have been audited, why are they not on this list?
+Because this list starts in 2016, if I'm reading this, these are the only schools, the interpretation is that the only schools that have then who did it, who completed it, bookkeeper or BSC.
+Does that -- does that do it?